-The initial capture and input phase of the strategic planning process, executed through the Spring and Fall of 2016, ensured input from a cross-section of stakeholders including customers/user groups, City departments, the Provincial tourism agency and residential communities affected by the presence of Exhibition Place.
+The initial capture and input phase of the strategic planning process, executed through the Spring and Fall of 2016, ensured input from a cross-section of stakeholders including clients/user groups, city departments, the provincial tourism agency, and residential communities affected by the presence of Exhibition Place.
 Approximately fifty stakeholders were consulted and surveyed including:

-- Exhibition Place Board of Governors - Twenty Exhibition Place tenants - Major facilities and BIAs situated adjacent to Exhibition Place - Enercare and Allstream Centre show managers - Tourism businesses and marketing organization representatives (e.g., Tourism Toronto) - Exhibition Place senior management
+- Exhibition Place Board of Governors - Twenty Exhibition Place tenants - Major facilities and BIAs situated adjacent to Exhibition Place - Enercare Centre and Beanfield Centre show managers - Tourism businesses and marketing organization representatives - Exhibition Place senior management

-Additionally, a townhall-format session was held with residents from the neighbouring districts of Parkdale, Liberty Village and City Place/Fort York to ensure that opinions and concerns were tabled as part of the outreach.
+Additionally, a town hall format session was held with residents from the neighbouring districts of Parkdale, Liberty Village, City Place, Fort York, and Bathurst Quay to ensure that opinions and concerns were tabled as part of the outreach.